Tree

 I care about the two variables:

-2. state - the value the parent passes to the child.
+value - the value the child passes to the parent.
+For example, for the max depth problem this is the max depth for the current node’s subtree.- state - the value the parent passes to the child.
 For example, to know if the current node’s value is larger than its parent we have to maintain the parent’s value as a state.

-Another way to implement is to replace the return value with a nonlocal variable.
+value with a nonlocal variable.
 This is usually coupled with using a nested function.
 This makes the code hard to read and hard to debug so avoid.

 Problems